SyndicateProtocol/syndicate-appchains/create-chain/README.md

 > NOTE: An EOA is created for the batch sequencer during this process & you will be prompted at the end to optionally fund it from the deployer.

-Please add the interm-owner private key & sequencer private key into 1Password in the format
+Please save the interm-owner private key & sequencer private keys in a secure location

 ```txt
 Interim Owner